안녕하세요~! 토미입니다!

 You guys are happy to get to come to the new eating spot.
 So, the conversation will be like:

-The conversation starts with some good reactions to the cafe’s atmosphere and the beautifully decorated dessert.
+The conversation starts with good reactions to the cafe’s atmosphere and the beautifully decorated dessert.

-But, as you taste the cake, you unfortunately find that it is not as good as you expected based on other good factors.
+But, as you taste the cake, it is not as good as expected based on other factors.

-Therefore, when you mention the taste, you mark it with 은 to imply that you are going to say something different.
+Therefore, when you mention the taste, you mark it with 은 to imply that you will say something different.

 In this way, when you say a different or opposite opinion in a context, you use 은/는 to indicate that there is something to contrast.

-It is really important to note that 은/는 are used to imply something else.
+It is really important to note that 은/는 is used to imply something else.

 So, let’s look at another example.
 What do you think the following sentence implies?

-I guess quite a few Korean learners, especially beginners, will get it wrong and suppose it to be a compliment for the younger sister, saying “My sister has a pretty face.”
+I guess quite a few Korean learners, especially beginners, will get it wrong and suppose it to compliment the younger sister, saying, “My sister has a pretty face.”

 However, it is not.
-Actually, the more neutral way to give a positive description of the sister will be 제 동생은 얼굴이 예뻐요.
+The more neutral way to give a positive description of the sister will be 제 동생은 얼굴이 예뻐요.

-The difference, as you can see, is the particle marking 얼굴, face.
+As you can see, the difference is the particle marking, 얼굴, “face.”

 In both of the sentences, 제 동생은 indicates that the topic of the sentence is 제 동생, my sister, so you can tell that what is going to be talked about is the sister.

-In the sentence B, it says “얼굴이 예뻐요”, which means “the face is pretty”, so the sentence B means “As for my sister, the face is pretty.”
+In sentence B, it says, 얼굴이 예뻐요, which means “the face is pretty,” so the sentence B means “As for my sister, the face is pretty.”

-This is a very neutral and simple compliment enough to make the sister happy.
+This is a very neutral and straightforward compliment, enough to make the sister happy.

 On the other hand, in the sentence A, 은 is used to mark 얼굴.